vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/grammar/image.md

 This feature allows you to mark images with `#light` and `#dark` suffix to display them in a specific color scheme.

+<ColorModeSwitch /> 👈 Try to toggle theme mode

 ::: md-demo Image mark demo

-<ColorModeSwitch /> (Try to toggle theme mode)

 ![GitHub Light](/assets/image/github-light.svg#dark)
 ![GitHub Dark](/assets/image/github-dark.svg#light)